xTheFreeZe/wiki.marwin/On-the-benefits-of-using-C-as-a-language-backend.md

 There is one clear drawback: you are limited by the capabilities of C. So far I've only faced some minor annoyances that could be easily overcome.
 Luckily V is a very small and simple language close to C.

 By the time of the 1.0 release, V will also have direct x64 machine code generation (similar to TCC), but the C backend will always be available, for production builds and for all supported platforms.

+With all that said, I'm open to an alternative LLVM backend.
+It's good to have multiple implementations.